-Our surgeons offer all forms of anesthesia in a state-of-the-art office setting.
-You can rest comfortably knowing you are treated by experts in a surgical facility accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
+When undergoing any type of procedure at Utah Surgical Arts, you can rest comfortably knowing you are treated by experts in a surgical facility accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
 We are the only oral surgery practice in the state of Utah with this prestigious accreditation.

 The surgical staff at Utah Surgical Arts are experienced, certified oral and maxillofacial surgical assistants who assist in surgery and the administration of anesthesia.
 All staff members are informed administrative personnel, well versed in health and insurance policies, and are CPR certified.

 Utah Surgical Arts is dedicated to ensuring our patients remain comfortable and safe throughout their surgical experience with us.
 We care about the health of our patients after leaving oru office.
-Each of our locations is proud to offer Exparel to our surgical patients for highly effective, long-lasting pain relief without the risks associated with prescribed opioid-based pain medication.
-Exparel is a proven alternative to opioid pain control that is administered during your surgical procedure in one dose that lasts for several days into your recovery.
-This type of pain management is quickly becoming the preference for medical professionals and patients because not only does it remove the risks associated with opioids, it can reduce cost as well as remove or lessen the need for potentially dangerous post-surgical prescription pain medications.
+Each of our locations is proud to offer EXPAREL for effective, long-lasting pain relief without the risks associated with prescribed opioid-based pain medication.
+EXPAREL is a proven alternative to opioid pain control that is administered during the surgical procedure in one dose and reduces or eliminates the need for narcotic pain medication.

 Drs.
-Harris, Park, Brown, and Wood of Utah Surgical Arts offer Exparel to their surgical patients that would like effective and long-lasting pain control without the risk.
-If you would like to learn more about how Exparel works and how to add it to your treatment plan, please contact Utah Surgical Arts in Provo, Payson, or South Jordan, Utah.
-Drs.
-Harris, Park, Brown, or Wood will be pleased to discuss this safe and proven medication with you.
+Harris, Park, Brown, Wood, Holladay, and Shiffler proudly offer EXPAREL for effective and long-lasting pain control without risky opioids.
+If you would like to learn more about how EXPAREL works and how to add it to your treatment plan, please contact Utah Surgical Arts in Provo, Payson, or South Jordan, Utah.
+You can also visit the official EXPARELwebsite to learn more about this remarkable medication and its clinical uses.